iGemTau2020/Staubility_Enhancer/linker module/readme.md

-This code enables the user to choose his preferred linker type- 2A/fusion and it presents provideprovides himthemhim  with the best linkers in of this type.
+This code enables users to choose his preferred linker type- 2A/fusion and it provides them with the best linkers in of this type.

 **Function inputs:**